GregUtas/robust-services-core/CONTACT.md

 Please email your questions to rsc-questions@pentennea.com.

 ## Collaborator requests
-To be invited to the repository as a collaborator, please email rsc-collaborators@pentennea.com.
+To be invited to the repository as a collaborator, please email rsc-collaborators@pentennea.com, briefly describing your background and areas of interest.

 ## Contributor agreements
 Before submitting code or documentation, please email your copyright assignment to rsc-agreements@pentennea.com.